How to add Comment

 Cell cellA1 = workSheet["A1"].First();

-// Retrieve comment
+// Retrieve the comment from the cell

 var comment = cellA1.Comment;

-// Edit comment
+// Edit the comment properties

-comment.Author = "Jane Doe";
+comment.Author = "Jane Doe"; // Set the author of the comment

-comment.IsVisible = true;
+comment.IsVisible = true; // Make the comment visible

 workBook.SaveAs("editComment.xlsx");